Health Equity Through Digital

 No resources found.

-At Providence Cancer Institute of Oregon, we are committed to improving the health of our communities and ending cancer health disparities.
-We surround our patients with cutting-edge treatments and compassionate support, and we work closely with community partners to improve access to health care across the communities we serve.
-This is especially important for underserved […]
+At Providence Cancer Institute of Oregon, we surround our patients with cutting-edge treatments and compassionate support, and we work closely with community partners to improve access to health care across the communities we serve.
+This is especially important for underserved and vulnerable communities who have difficulty accessing health care services due to financial challenges, language […]

 Key takeaways: The Digital Innovation Group at Providence provides Digital Perspectives on how healthcare can be improved using technology to improve access and equity.
 Our series reviews each report and provides an overview of the thought-provoking insights shared by the author.
 This report examines how addressing the needs of vulnerable populations is not just the […]